Active learning: Nature of active learning

 There are a wide range of alternatives for the term active learning and specific strategies, such as: learning through play, technology-based learning, activity-based learning, group work, project method, etc. The common factors in these are some significant qualities and characteristics of active learning.
 Active learning is the opposite of passive learning; it is learner-centered, not teacher-centered, and requires more than just listening; the active participation of each and every student is a necessary aspect in active learning.
 Students must be doing things and simultaneously think about the work done and the purpose behind it so that they can enhance their higher order thinking capabilities.

-Many research studies have proven that active learning as a strategy has promoted achievement levels and some others say that content mastery is possible through active learning strategies.
+Studies have shown that active learning as a strategy has promoted achievement levels and some others say that content mastery is possible through active learning strategies.
 However, some students as well as teachers find it difficult to adapt to the new learning technique.

 There are intensive uses of scientific and quantitative literacy across the curriculum, and technology-based learning is also in high demand in concern with active learning.

 Barnes (1989) suggested principles of active learning: